 Remember: newer iPhones don't have a 3.5mm headphone jack, so some pairs on this list will require a Lightning to 3.5mm adapter (although the majority recommended below are wireless designs).
 Check you have access to one before you buy.

 So which will you choose?
 Wireless or wired?
 Noise-cancelling or noise-isolating?
 In-ear, on-ear or over-ear?
 Have a look and see which jump out at you.

 If you're in no hurry, you might be better off waiting.
-Apple is prepping the AirPods 3 and AirPods Pro 2, both of which promise to build on the success of their predecessors.
-And Sony's WF-1000XM4 should land soon too – their forbears are the finest wireless earbuds we've tested, so we can't wait to see their successors.
+Apple is prepping the AirPods 3 and AirPods Pro 2, both of which promise to build on the success of their predecessors with extra features and better sound quality.
+We.
+Can't.
+Wait.

-The Sony WH-1000XM4 headphones have pretty much everything you need to be the perfect partners for your iPhone.
+The Sony WH-1000XM4 headphones have pretty much everything you need to be the best iPhone headphones going.
 They're lightweight, comfortable and boast a stable Bluetooth connection and in our opinion, some of the best noise-cancelling on the market.
 Oh, and they sound sensational too.

 They replace the WH-1000XM3 (below), which were previously the best iPhone headphones we could recommend, but the XM4 raise the bar across the board.
 In terms of detail, clarity, precision and timing, they're extremely tough to beat.

 The Sonys also provide you with a number of useful new features such as Speak to Chat which allows you to talk to people without removing or touching the headphones.
 A premium pair of iPhone headphones, no doubt, but worth every penny.

 Read the full Sony WH-1000XM4 review